splattner/goucrt/README.md

 ### Shelly

 This client currently implements [`Switch` entities](https://github.com/unfoldedcircle/core-api/blob/main/doc/entities/switch_light.md) for discovered Shelly Devices.
 It uses MQTT to discover and control Shelly devices.

+### Tasmota

+This client currently implements [`Switch` entities](https://github.com/unfoldedcircle/core-api/blob/main/doc/entities/switch_light.md) and [`Light` entities](https://github.com/unfoldedcircle/core-api/blob/main/doc/entities/entity_light.md) It uses MQTT to discover and control Tasmota devices.

+Currently on the following Sonoff device types are supported

+* `0` Sonoff Basic results in a Switch entity
+* `4` RGBW results in a Light entity

+*Note* The light entity does not really suport RGBW.
+So currently, as a somehow working workaround, when setting the brithness is set to 0, the entity changes between RGB & W Settings.

 ## How to use